intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

     * `env`: a list of environment variables to set in the container, which will be used when submitting the application.
 Note that you need to change the environment variables including `BIGDL_VERSION` and `BIGDL_HOME` accordingly.
         * `name`: the name of the environment variable.
         * `value`: the value of the environment variable.
-    * `resources`: the resources to be allocated in the cluster for each pod.
-        * `requests`: the minimum amount of computation resources required.
-        * `limits`: the maximum amount of computation resources allowed.
     * `volumeMounts`: the paths to mount Volumes into containers.
         * `name`: the name of a Volume.
         * `mountPath`: the path in the container to mount the Volume to.